hoffh-5334/homework-01-code-refactor/README.md

-# <01-code-refactor>
+# 01-code-refactor

 ## Description

-This project helped create a more accessible webpage and added more search engine optimization by minimizing <div> tags and changing them to semantic html tags.
+This project helped create a more accessible webpage and added more search engine optimization by minimizing non-semantic tags and changing them to semantic html tags.

 ## Usage
-md
+Screenshot of webpage
     ![website picture](assets/images/01-code-refactor.png)